krishnamakwana25/JWTSpringSecurityExample/README.md

 1. Select POST http method from postman
 2. Write this url http://localhost:8081/auth/login
 3. Click on body tab and from there select raw then use json format
-4. You can pass json in raw {
+4. You can pass json data in raw {
     "email":"xyz@gmail.com",
     "password":"123"
 }